nftchance/nft-receivable/README.md

 With your libraries installed run:
 `npx hardhat test`

-To the contract for yourself:
+To deploy the contract for yourself:

-* `Fork this repository`
+* `Fork this repository.`
+* `Create .env and setup the values to mirror example.env with your keys.`
-* `Edit arguments.js`
+* `Edit arguments.js to deploy using the arguments you need.`
-* `Deploy the contract`
+* `Deploy the contract with 'npx hardhat run scripts/deploy.js --network <network_name>'`

-Copy-pasting is completely allowed and you can use this however.
+Copy-pasting is completely allowed and you can use this however you would like.